ethereumclassic/Awesome-ETC/README.md

 - [Etherplan](https://etherplan.com/) - Donald McIntyre's research, articles, & podcast about Ethereum Classic, Bitcoin, and decentralized applications.
 - [Grayscale® Ethereum Classic Trust](https://grayscale.co/ethereum-classic-trust/) - Grayscale Ethereum Classic Trust enables investors to gain exposure to the price movement of ETC through a traditional investment vehicle, without the challenges of buying, storing, and safekeeping ETC.
-- [Messari](https://messari.io/asset/ethereum-classic) - Messari brings transparency to the cryptoeconomy.
+- [Messari's Ethereum Classic News and Research](https://messari.io/asset/ethereum-classic/news) - Messari brings transparency to the cryptoeconomy.
 We want to help investors, regulators, and the public make sense of this revolutionary new asset class, and are building data tools that will drive informed decision making and investment.
 - [Week in Ethereum News](https://weekinethereumnews.com/) - A summary of everything happening in Ethereum each week.
 - [Ethereum Worldwide Meetups](https://www.meetup.com/find/?allMeetups=false&keywords=ethereum) - Meet up with the local Ethereum community via meetup.com.

 ## Books

-- [Mastering Ethereum](https://github.com/ethereumbook/ethereumbook) - A developers guide to the operation and use of the Ethereum.
+- [Mastering Ethereum](https://github.com/ethereumbook/ethereumbook) - A developers guide to the operation and use of the Ethereum project.
 - [Introduction to Ethereum and Solidity](https://the-eye.eu/public/Books/qt.vidyagam.es/library/humble-bitcoin-bundle/Introducing%20Ethereum%20and%20Solidity_%20Foud%20Blockchain%20Programming%20for%20Beginners/Introducing%20Ethereum%20and%20Solidity_%20Foundatiin%20Programming%20for%20Beginners%20-%20Chris%20Dannen.pdf) - Learn Solidity development from concept to deployment.
 - [Ethereum: Blockchains, Digital Assets, Smart Contracts, Decentralized Autonomous Organizations](https://www.goodreads.com/book/show/32762240-ethereum) - Learn about Ethereum (and blockchains) from an IBM blockchain liaison.